 A prong is a small metal tip that holds your stone in place.
 Prong settings allow more light to interact with the stone, creating the illusion of a larger and more brilliant gemstone.

 While they may seem simply structural, prongs can actually add to your design and can be customized to suit your style and best showcase your stone:

-All Gem Breakfast Bespoke rings have hand-carved prongs so you can choose your distinctive look - dramatic and pointed, soft and rounded, modern square, or even hexagonal.
+All Made by Gem Breakfast rings have hand-carved prongs so you can choose your distinctive look - dramatic and pointed, soft and rounded, modern square, or even hexagonal.

 Single or double prongs

 Round diamonds are usually made with single prongs, whereas Asccher-cut and Emerald-cut diamonds (like this gorgeous creation) are generally made with double claw prongs.
 There really are no rules though!

 Orientation of prongs